This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

-The city of Brussels is not only the capital of Belgium, but also one of the capitals of the European Union.
-Belgium’s location, nestled between Germany, Luxembourg, the Netherlands and France, and allowing for a short Chunnel ride to England, make it perfectly situated for that honor.
+The city of Brussels is not only the capital of Belgium but also one of the capitals of the European Union.
+Belgium’s location, nestled between Germany, Luxembourg, the Netherlands, and France, allows for a short Chunnel ride to England, making it perfectly situated for that honor.

-The ability for Belgium, a relatively small country, to maintain a firm border and identity when surrounded by so many super powers is the result of several factors.
-One of them is Belgium’s firm embrace of the diversity around it that have now become a welcome and indelible part of the country and its capital city.
+The ability of Belgium, a relatively small country, to maintain a firm border and identity when surrounded by so many superpowers is the result of several factors.
+One of them is Belgium’s firm embrace of the diversity around it that has now become a welcome and indelible part of the country and its capital city.

 The enjoyment of all things diverse is also reflected in Brussels’s culinary scene.
 From nearly every nation in the world, lobbyists and political workers visit Brussels to work with the EU, and restaurants catering to this diverse population have popped up.